ZeanQin/zeanqin.github.io/content/drafts/git-based-headless-blog-part-2.md

 </b-alert>

 <b-alert variant="info" show>
 Fun fact, the <code>px</code> unit doesn't actually have anything to do with screen pixels - it's just a poorly chosen name.
 It's actually <b-link target="_blank" href="http://inamidst.com/stuff/notes/csspx">an non-linear angular measurement</b-link>.
+And this is why you can actually specify pixels in decimals such as <code>12.4px</code>.
 </b-alert>

 As an example, most desktop browsers usually sets the texts inside the `body` tag to `16px` by default.
 You can use `2em` on an element if you want it to be twice as big as the body text.